Pape Macou Sarr

-Pape Macou Sarr (born 25 July 1991) is a Senegalese professional footballer who currently plays for Olympia Radotín.
+Pape Macou Sarr (born 25 July 1991) is a Senegalese professional footballer who last played in his home country for ASC Diaraf.

 Club career

 He started his career in Senegal with ASC Diaraf, before joining Angers in the summer of 2013.

 In February 2015 Sarr signed a deal with Slovak side DAC Dunajská Streda.
 He returned to France, to Laval in June 2017.
 After one season in Laval he was loaned to L'Entente SSG, but quit this arrangement without playing a game, after less than a month, and subsequently left Laval after termination of this contract.